10 Questions to Ask Before Buying A Solar System

 When you agree to purchase a system, the company you sign a contract with is the first point of responsibility for all issues.
 They are the prime contractor in law, although they may subcontract some work such as installation and must ensure that all standards, laws and regulations are adhered to by their staff and their sub-contractors.

 If you buy imported equipment, the warranty responsibility ultimately lays with the official importer, so it’s important to understand who that is, if it’s not your supplier.
-That’s why picking brand panels like LG offers you solid protection.
+That’s why picking brand panels like REC offers you solid protection.
 However, should you decide to buy a cheaper panel and the manufacturer disappears, or the importer has gone bankrupt, the prime contractor has still a legal obligation to assist you.

 Warranty terms and conditions vary by contract and supplier.
 It is important that you carefully read and compare the terms and conditions from different suppliers so you understand what you may be required to do to comply.
 For example many panel warranties only include the supply of a new panel.
 They do NOT include the labour component.
-LG supplies the panel and pays for the labour within 80 km of population centres.
+REC supplies the panel and pays for the labour within 80 km of population centres.

 In the event of a dispute, the Clean Energy Council can assist you with installer related issues.
 They also have a Solar Retailer Code of Conduct which some, but not all solar retailers have agreed to comply with.